r2devops/hub/jobs/artisan_migrate/README.md

 ## How to use it

 !!! info
-    You can use this job with all Data Base Management Systems (mysql, postgressql ...), you just need to link your remote database in the environment variables file, so make sure that you are using the correct database credentials.
+    You can use this job with all Data Base Management Systems (MySQL, PostgreSQL ...), you just need to link your remote database in the environment variables file, so make sure that you are using the correct database credentials.

 1. Ensure that your project has a premade environment file such as `.env.testing` in example, which contains the variables that will be used by the project.